xg590/tutorials/Ubuntu.md

 EOF
 sudo systemctl restart isc-dhcp-server.service
 ```
 * dhcpd’s messages are being sent to syslog.
+* List dhcpd's users
 #### Use Raspberry Pi to convert wireless network to wired network
 1. Set a static ip for the wired interface (This is the gateway ip)
 ```